 XIV.
 The Yuma group. - Turner gives a Mojave, or Mohavi vocabulary; the first ever published.
 It is stated and shewn to be Yuma.
-The Yabipai, in the same paper, is inferred to be Yuma; containing, as it does, the word hanna = good = hanna, Dieguno. n'yatz = I = nyat, do.pook = beads = pook, Cuchan.
+The Yabipai, in the same paper, is inferred to be Yuma; containing, as it does, the word n'yatz = I = nyat, do.